 Though it's not easy living in a period of history we cannot fathom today, Arena, like many others left on earth didn't ask to be born into a world where tragedy has become a common reality.
 Her destiny lies beyond the last days.

-So, if you're looking for zombies to take over the world in this apocalyptic series, then don't read my novels, because you won't find it, except for maybe a cultural reference from time to time.
+So, if you're looking for zombies to take over the world in this apocalyptic saga, then don't read my novels, because you won't find it, except for maybe a cultural reference from time to time.
 Don't get me wrong, I love zombies, just not in my books.

 Though mandated ratings should have no place in the world of literature, I feel an honorable duty to inform my reading audience of the content within the book's pages.